 Your data which is no longer been used or is inactive but still has business values can be archived, this can make sure the data is still accessible when needed.

-Let’s get started with on-premise archive.
+Let’s get started with the on-premise archive.

 Step 1, selecting the archive source.
 The archive source can be a backup job or restore points.

-If you select restore points, the archive job will run for only once to archive the selected restore points.
+If you select restore points, the archive job will run only once to archive the selected restore points.

-Here I’ll select the backup job as archive source.
+Here I’ll select the backup job as the archive source.
 And click on Next to proceed to step 2, archive strategies.